ThomSab/gym-MagicMan/README.md

 If you are interested in the code or the project and have trouble installing it I would be happy to help!
 Its a good way to make the install guide more inclusive.

-## Run a Playable version of the Game
+## Run a Playable Version of the Game
-It possible to play Wizards against the agents in a very minimal interface.
-Much of the learned behavior of the agents is similar to natural strategies often employed by human players, like taking a trick with a wizard card when a high card of a non-trump suit is played.
+It is possible to play Wizards against the agents in a very minimal interface.
+Much of the learned behavior of the agents resembles natural strategies often employed by human players, like taking a trick with a wizard card when a high card of a non-trump suit is played.

 To run the interface, go to ```..\gym-MagicMan\gym_MagicMan\envs\``` and execute